digEmAll/bsearchtools/README.md

 # bsearchtools
 ## Binary search tools for R.

-The `bsearchtools` package exposes the binary search based functions of the C++ standar library (`std::lower_bound`, `std::upper_bound`) plus other convenience functions, allowing faster lookups on sorted vectors.
+The `bsearchtools` package exposes the binary search based functions of the C++ standard library (`std::lower_bound`, `std::upper_bound`) plus other convenience functions, allowing faster lookups on sorted vectors.

 It also includes a lightweight**(*)** `data.frame` wrapper (`DFI`), which automatically creates indexes on the